THE ULTIMATE GUIDE TO SILVERFISH

 Silverfish control dust

-Sprinkled in hard to reach areas, including wall cavities, gaps and crevices, control dust such as diatomaceous earth can deter silverfish from breeding and building nests in hard to reach places.
+Control dust, such as diatomaceous earth, sprinkled in hard-to-reach areas, including wall cavities, gaps, and crevices, can deter silverfish from breeding and building nests there.

 Fumigation

-For widespread and severe outbreaks, fumigation may be necessary to destroy all nests.
-Our technicians are trained to take precautions and ensure that your family and pets are kept safe during this treatment.
+Fumigation may be necessary to destroy all nests during widespread and severe outbreaks.
+Our technicians are trained to take precautions and ensure the safety of your family and pets during this treatment.

 Choose Allstate for fast and reliable silverfish removal

-At Allstate, our technicians are highly trained in knowledge of silverfish behaviour and fully equipped to tackle outbreaks of all sizes in residential, commercial and industrial settings.
-With a 24/7 availability for urgent callouts to all suburbs of Adelaide, we’ve had experience in preventing silverfish infestations for over 35 years.
+At Allstate, our technicians are highly trained in silverfish behaviour and fully equipped to tackle outbreaks of all sizes in residential, commercial, and industrial settings.
+With 24/7 availability for urgent callouts to all suburbs of Adelaide, we’ve had experience preventing silverfish infestations for over 35 years.

-We take all precautions to keep you and your family safe with indoor treatments, and only use products which are non-toxic to children, pets and the environment.
+We take all precautions in pest control for silverfish to keep you and your family safe with indoor treatments.
+We only use non-toxic products that are safe for children, pets, and the environment.

-All our services are backed by competitive warranties and a 100% satisfaction guarantee.
-You can also take advantage of our payment plans to remove any silverfish problems around your home or business as quickly as possible.
+All our silverfish control services are backed by competitive warranties and a 100% satisfaction guarantee.
+You can also use our payment plans to remove any silverfish problems around your home or business as quickly as possible.